-If the Access-Control-Allow-Origin: header line returned by the server is "", meaning any origin is allowed, or the origin value specified in the request, then access is granted by the browser, otherwise is blocked.
+If the Access-Control-Allow-Origin: header line returned by the server is "", meaning any origin is allowed, or the origin value specified in the request, then access is granted by the browser, otherwise it's blocked.

 For methods GET, HEAD and POST the query about access-control can be included in the request itself (Origin: header line).
-For other methods, a request with the OPTIONS method is triggered by the browser in the first place, this is called CORS preflight.
+For other methods, a request with the OPTIONS method is triggered by the browser in the first place, this is called CORS pre-flight.

 Access allowed by CORS is method dependent.
-Without a preflight, the allowed access applies only to the method used by the request.
+Without a pre-flight, the allowed access applies only to the method used by the request.

-CORS preflight request
+CORS pre-flight request

 Under CORS, requests with methods GET, HEAD and POST are called simple requests, they require no preflight.
-Requests with methods PUT, DELETE, CONNECT, OPTIONS, TRACE and PATCH always require a preflight.
-Though, depending on other factors, even for simple requests, browsers may be required to perform a preflight.
+Requests with methods PUT, DELETE, CONNECT, OPTIONS, TRACE and PATCH always require a pre-flight.
+Though, depending on other factors, even for simple requests, browsers may be required to perform a pre-flight.